plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 outermost circle but use those in the repository implementations.

 do i "marry the framework" if i use a library in my repository implementation?
-==> no (as long as it is truely encapsulated and (interface is free from any third party types) there is almost no impact on the other circles
+==> no (as long as it is truly encapsulated and (interface is free from any third party types) there is almost no impact on the other circles

 (SHOW CODE?)

-==> what is the benefit compared to just keep the impl in the frameworks layer?
+==> but hey why not just put it into frameworks layer and strictly stick to the dependency rule?
+(as discussed before)
+- pro: logically gateways/repositories belong to the adapters layer (rather weak argument)
+- pro: keep the code separated from "true" frameworks
+- con: project hosting such "hybrid" adapters need dependencies to such libraries so there is no strong barrier anymore to other - otherwise dependency free - code
+- pro: possible to be called by other classes in the adapters layer without further indirections

 ## Libraries in use case interactors?